EddieAbbondanzio/eddieabbondanz.io/content/post/cherokee/ass-cancer-rehab-part-1/index.md

 ---
 title: "XJ - Ass Cancer Rehab Part 1: A New Rear Crossmember"
-date: 2020-11-15
+date: 2020-11-13
 type: post
 category: "Car Builds"
 series: "Cherokee Build"
 ---

-I like to joke and say that anyone else would have sent my Cherokee to the junkyard.
+I like to joke and say that anyone else would have sent my XJ to the junkyard.

-Somedays if I'm in a sour mood from working on it, I'll joke and say that anyone **smart** would have sent my Cherokee to the junkyard.
+Somedays if I'm in an especially sour mood from working on it, I'll joke and say that anyone **smart** would have sent my XJ to the junkyard.

 My Cherokee is rusty, has a laundry list of issues, gets 17 MPG on the good days, and is literally a brick on wheels.
 But I love it.

+It's hard to explain but I enjoy finding the beauty in ordinary things.
+I'd rather have an older vehicle that I took the time to work out all the kinks and smooth out the rough edges than something I drove off the dealer's lot.
+It makes you appreciate just how much time and effort the engineers put into designing said vehicle.

+I don't believe Cherokees will ever be worth a lot of money.
+But I do believe they've bottomed out in price and are slowly increasing in value.
+I think because of how many that were produced [(2.8+ million)](http://www.yuccaman.com/jeep/history.html) and the fact that almost anyone you ask has owned one, or knows someone that owned, there will be a nostalgia for them.

+While I might be (or might not be!) jumping the gun and fixing up a Cherokee that others may deem as too far gone, I really believe this will become more and more of a common trend over the next decade as the limited pool of XJs slowly dries up.
+Suddenly those Cherokees that were once rust buckets will become good starting points for full out restorations.
+Someday...

 ![](images/1.jpg)